emotion-js/emotion/.changeset/gorgeous-steaks-report.md

 '@emotion/sheet': minor
 ---

-Accept new `prepend` option to allow for adding style tags at the beginning of the specified DOM container.
+The new `prepend` option can make Emotion add style tags at the beginning of the specified DOM container instead of the end.